The updates we offer you from the College of Media & Communication are generally interesting

 By Alexa Rosas

-visited the Texas Tech College of Media & Communication.
-While visiting the college,
+the Texas Tech College of Media & Communication.
+While visiting the college, he visited

-he met with faculty and staff at a special lunch and spoke to Dr. Miglena Sternadori's
+with faculty and staff at a special lunch and spoke to Dr. Miglena Sternadori's Global

 "The Archduke's visit was special because of his family's historical significance,